ETP in Textile Industry

 What Makes Wastewater in Textile?

-In the textile industry, mostly in the dyeing and printing section NaOH and acid are mostly used with different coloring agents.
-These chemicals should not be thrown away or drained in natural sources because all living organisms like fish can die from the effect of too much acid or too much alkali and coloring agents.
+In the textile industry, mostly in the dyeing and printing section, NaOH and acid are mostly used with different coloring agents.
+These chemicals should not be thrown away or drained into natural sources because all living organisms like fish can die from the effect of too much acid or too much alkali and coloring agents.

 Process Flowchart of ETP